~ Please read and acknowledge before you apply

 It is important for our puppies to be able to emulate and learn from other dogs.
 As a result, we do not adopt puppies to homes where there is no other dog.
 We do, however, adopt two siblings from a litter together.
 All puppy adopters are asked to do training and socialization with their FurKids with the goal of helping them to be amazing little canine companions.

 Bichon FurKids was founded to save lives.
-Over the past eleven years, we have saved more than 2700 bichons and bichon mixes.
+Over the past twelve years, we have saved more than 3000 bichons and bichon mixes.
 We work diligently to rescue as many of these little innocents as we can.
 If you agree with our philosophy and process – and want to help us save lives- we will be delighted to work with you to find a new member of your family.I understand and I want to apply to adopt